AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_ios.md

 }
 ```

+## Set up push notifications

-4. Configure the notification attributes, including the display name, the display style, and the do-not-disturb feature.
+After integrating APN with Agora Chat, you can specify the notification attributes, including the display name, the display style, and the do-not-disturb feature.

-**Set the display name**
+### Set the display name

 The following sample code specifies whether to display the username of the sender in push notifications: